marloncalvo/BuggyJavaJML/ReadMe.md

 Each buggy program has a formal specification in JML that describes the correct behavior of the program.
 Also, [OpenJML](http://www.openjml.org/) does verify the correctness of the correct versions of these programs.
 We used OpenJML 8.46 for this study, and you can find warnings besides each buggy program with the name "esc.txt" in the dataset.

 Among the 597 buggy programs, 40 have a bug that is not be detected with the JUnitTests dataset, and 10 of them go to an infinite loop during testing.
 Thus, for our APR study, we used 547 buggy programs.

-# Overfitted Program Test Cases

-All of the test cases for the overfitted programs can be found in the `NotVerified` folder.
-Specifically, you will find a split of `Overfitting` and `FalseNegative` test cases.
-From here, you will find not verified programs for each of the APR tools.
-As you navigate down to the program's bugs, you can find the tests against the repaired, wrong program, in the `Repaired` folder for that bug.
-The `Repaired` directory contains the falsy repair, the counter examples, and the test cases for the counter examples.

 # JUnitTests